laurentbristiel/robotframework-faker-example/README.md

 Faker_profile                  | PASS |
 ---------------------------------------
 ```
-or that one:
+or to that:
 ```
-$ pybot --test user_profile faker-example.robot
+$ robot --test user_profile faker-example.robot
 =======================================
 Faker-Example
 =======================================